Things to consider

 If you were asked to complete a health questionnaire after being offered a job, you lied about your HIV status and your employer later found out, this would be called a breach of mutual trust and you could lose the job.

-The NAT has some further useful information for employees living with HIV.
+National AIDS Trust has some further useful information for employees living with HIV.

 Can I work in healthcare if I’m HIV positive?